University of Delaware Doctoral Student Learns More About Functionality in Amputees Through FPTR Funding

 Beisheim was awarded a 2020 Promotion of Doctoral Studies (PODS) II Scholarship in 2020.
 This Scholarship was funded by the American Physical Therapy Association Scholarship Fund.
 She was also awarded a PODS I Scholarship in 2019.

-Beisheim will use her award to explore differences in long-term outcomes, such as prosthesis use, physical function, and body awareness, between adults with and without post-amputation pain.
+Beisheim will use her awards to look at long-term outcomes, such as prosthesis use, physical function, and body awareness, between adults with and without post-amputation pain.

 “Research funding is critical to the future of the physical therapy profession,” said Beisheim.
 “I am particularly grateful to FPTR for helping to advance my work and for supporting our efforts to improve lower-limb loss rehabilitation.”